Adult Swim Camp

 Our top priority is to provide a world-class learning experience for all participants at all of our camps.
 This camp has sessions for swimmers ages 19 & older.
 Participants may be competitive Masters Swimmers and others who swim for fitness.

-Day 1: EXPLOSIVE STARTS, UNDERWATERS & BREAKOUTS (Jan 28)
+Day 1: POWERFUL STARTS, UNDERWATERS & BREAKOUTS (May 6)

 The better a swimmer’s technique is off the starting block, the more speed they will carry into the water.
-Day 1 of this swim camp will help your swimmer improve their start, underwater dolphin kicking and breakouts!
+Day 1 of this swim camp will help you improve your start, underwater dolphin kicking and breakouts!
 This sequence is not only the fastest part of every race, but it is also the part of the race in which elite swimmers cover the most ground with the most efficiency.

 - NUMBER OF UNDERWATER DOLPHIN KICKS: Figuring out the optimal number of kicks off each wall, for each race, is essential to fast swimming.
 Elite swimmers want to spend only the absolute necessary amount of time underwater to establish speed with each length.
 They want to avoid losing their breath and taking weak kicks.